 After a day of riding the lifts, slip off those ski or board boots and into your fuzzy snow boots, then gather around a fire pit in Northstar’s village area.
 Grab a cocktail or warm drink and make your way to the fire pits of The Grille at Sawtooth Ridge.
 For an extra cozy experience, reserve your own cabana where you can roast s’mores between turns on the ice skating rink at The Overlook.

 You know the pool at the Grand Sierra Resort in Reno may be a good place to cool off and catch some rays with friends, but did you know it’s a year-round retreat?
 The hot tubs and fire pits are absolute perfection after a day on the slopes.
 Round out the experience with a drink from their full-service bar or a snack from the dining menu.

-You can also enjoy a nice warm fire pit inside The Shore Room at the Renaissance Reno Downtown.
-A hand-crafted cocktail, exquisite dinning and a nice warm fire pit next the Truckee River is all you need on a crisp, wintery day.
+You can also enjoy a nice warm fire pit inside The Shore Room at the Renaissance Reno Downtown Hotel & Spa.
+A hand-crafted cocktail, exquisite dining and a nice warm fire pit next to the Truckee River is all you need on a crisp, wintry day.

 Some other spots with a roaring fire for you to enjoy include the classically popular Fireside Lounge inside the Peppermill, as well as Z Bar, Whispering Vine and Sizzle Pie in Midtown.

 To find even more ways to après in Reno Tahoe, check out these favorite hot spots for a post-adventure refreshment.

 Save your favorite pages and visit them here!